 Newly hatched tobacco budworms feed on a petunia's flowers for about four weeks before falling to the ground.
 They tunnel from 2 to 6 inches deep, build dirt cocoons and pupate.
 Where winter temperatures remain above 20 degrees Fahrenheit, the caterpillars entering the soil in autumn can survive until spring.
 The adults emerge after pupation to mate and lay eggs.
 Two generations of these worms typically attack petunias in a single growing season.

 The tobacco budworms feed on flower buds and flower ovaries.
 Some buds don't open at all.
 Infected buds that do open have chewed, shredded petals.
 Budworm infestations, and the damage they cause, worsen as the summer passes.

 Checking your petunias daily for chewed buds and blooms is the best way to limit tobacco budworm damage.
 The caterpillars feed most heavily in the early evening.
 Examine the plants, then manually remove and destroy the worms.
 If that's impractical, do a daytime check under the petunias' lower leaves and around their bases as the worms frequently hide in the soil during daylight.
 Tilling your petunia bed in fall destroys overwintering pupae.

 Parasitic wasps feed on tobacco budworm caterpillars.
-Campoletis sonorensis attacks the young larvae, while Cardiochiles nigriceps goes after mature caterpillars ready to pupate.
+The campoletis wasp (Campoletis sonorensis) attacks the young larvae, while Cardiochiles nigriceps goes after mature caterpillars ready to pupate.
 Several species of paper wasps also kill the pests.

 Tobacco budworms are somewhat insecticide-resistant.
 Spinosad-based insecticides as well as those containing synthetic pyrethrins are most likely to succeed in controlling them.
-Look for insecticides containing bifentrhrin, permethrin or esfenvalerate.
+Look for insecticides containing bifenthrin, permethrin or esfenvalerate.